April 2026

 The baseline

 Qwen's production thinking model.
 Same base architecture, same parameter count, full proprietary post-training stack.
-We access it through apply_chat_template(enable_thinking=True), which routes the request to the post-trained policy that emits <think>…</think> before the answer.
+I access it through apply_chat_template(enable_thinking=True), which routes the request to the post-trained policy that emits <think>…</think> before the answer.
 It is the closest peer the architecture allows.

 Same backbone, same parameter count, same temperature (1.0), same benchmarks, same n, same grader.
 Two axes vary: the reasoning format each model was post-trained to emit, and the amount of post-training behind it.